Distract Large Language Models for Automatic Jailbreak Attack: Methods

 \subsection{Iterative Prompt Optimizing}

-Different from previous work \cite{shenAnythingNowCharacterizing2023,li2023deepinception} where jailbreak prompts are meticulously hand-crafted, our \mname framework proposes to encompass a prompt optimization algorithm (see Figure~\ref{fig:overview}(c) and Algorithm~\ref{alg:algorithm}) to iteratively generate and optimize jailbreak template automatically with the meta prompt and the attacker LLM.
+Different from previous work \cite{shenAnythingNowCharacterizing2023,li2023deepinception} where jailbreak prompts are meticulously hand-crafted, \mname proposes to encompass a prompt optimization algorithm (see Figure~\ref{fig:overview}(c) and Algorithm~\ref{alg:algorithm}) to iteratively generate and optimize jailbreak template automatically.